 Guide For Vietnam Trekking Tours in Sapa

 A big part of Vietnam is covered by mountains with dramatic landscapes, stunning treks routes, and friendly people.
-Vietnam trekking tours attracts many adventure lovers from all around the world and remains at the top of the bucket list for many travelers.
+Vietnam trekking tours attract many adventure lovers from all around the world and remain at the top of the bucket list for many travelers.

 In this article we will introduce you the best Vietnam trekking tours taking part in Sapa.

-All the treks start from Sapa town, which still remains French colonial charm.
-At the beginning of the 20th century, it was developed by French as a retreat place.
+All the treks start from Sapa town, which still retains French colonial charm.
+At the beginning of the 20th century, it was developed by the French as a retreat place.
 During the Vietnam Wars, this town was ruined.
-However in 1990-s many new buildings start to appear and now Sapa has a big range of accommodation for travelers.
+However, in the 1990-s many new buildings start to appear and now Sapa has a big range of accommodation for travelers.